Aftercare

 Are there any areas of the body you won’t tattoo?

-Currently I do not tattoo areas on the neck, face, scalp, feet, hands, or genitals.
-Please note this may change in the future.
+Currently I do not tattoo areas on the face, or genitals.

 Will I get to see my custom tattoo design prior to the appointment?